aws-samples/aws-saas-factory-ref-solution-serverless-saas/README.md

 ## Pre-requisites
 * This reference architecture uses Python.
 Make sure you have Python 3.8 Installed.
 * Make sure you have [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) Installed.
 * Make sure you have the latest version of [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) installed.
+Not having the release version of SAM can cause deployment issues.
 * Make sure you have the latest version of [AWS CDK CLI](https://docs.aws.amazon.com/cdk/latest/guide/cli.html) installed.
+Not having the release version of CDK can cause deployment issues.
 * Make sure you have the latest version of [git-remote-codecommit](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-git-remote-codecommit.html) installed.
 * Make sure that you have Angular 11 or above
 * Make sure that you have Node 12 or above.